loadsmart/culture/principles/README.md

 Start testing; finish testing.
 Test-drive your implementation whenever possible.
 Consider the code "done" only
-after all acceptance tests are passing on all environments.
+after all the tests are passing on all environments.

 ### Everything DRY